WonyoungCho/LINUX/docs/basic_comm.md

 - `-n` : numeric data
 - `-r` : in reverse order (higher is first)
 - `-k` : basis of any columns number
+- `-u` : to sort and remove duplicate

 <https://www.geeksforgeeks.org/sort-command-linuxunix-examples/>